tslocke/rubydoctest/README.txt

 I've modified it to be able to use doctesting in both .doctest as well as .rb files (i.e. in comments).

+NOTE: This project is currently being rewritten (Jun 18, 2008).
+Lots of flux right now!

 == Description:

 Ruby version of Python's doctest tool, but a bit different.